Leandro Lencinas

-Leandro Lencinas (born 6 March 1995) is an Argentine professional footballer who plays as a forward for Huracán Las Heras.
+Leandro Lencinas (born 6 March 1995) is an Argentine professional footballer who plays as a forward for Atletico Argentino (Bell Ville).

 Career

 Lencinas had youth spells with Fénix de Rivadavia and Godoy Cruz.
 He was promoted into the first-team of Argentine Primera División side Godoy Cruz in 2018, midway through the 2017–18 season.
 He was an unused substitute for a victory over Chacarita Juniors on 26 January, before making his professional debut on 2 February during a goalless draw with Patronato.
 He featured a total of fifteen times up until July 2019, when the forward was loaned to Mitre of Primera B Nacional.
 His first appearance came against Ferro Carril Oeste on 8 September, before netting his first senior goal versus Barracas Central on 2 October.

 On 6 August 2020, having recently ended his contract with Godoy Cruz, Lencinas signed an eighteen-month contract with Torneo Federal A's Huracán Las Heras.